Daylight Savings [Spring Forward]

 So what is the best way to handle it?

 1. Start on Sunday

-My recommendation to all parents is just to leave the clocks alone so it’s not a psychologically upsetting event to see your little one up an hour earlier.
+My recommendation to all parents is just to leave the clocks alone.
 Just get up at your usual time and start the day.
 After your cup of coffee and a bit of breakfast, then you can go around changing the clocks.
 It will feel much better this way, trust me!

 2. Split the Difference

 My best advice for children to help them with the change is to split the difference with the old time and the new time.

 Babies 0-6 Months